dengkliu/algorithms/README.md

 * There can be at most 1 edge between 2 nodes.
 * One node can not have an edge to itself.
 (No graph loop)

 BSF can be enhanced to Shortest Path Fatser Algorithm (SPFA) to get shortest path in a complex graph.
+In a simple graph, the shortest path to a node is simply the number of levels that it take to reach this node.
+In a complex graph, you may find a node with shorter distance but appears to be in deeper level.

+How does SPFA solve this problem?
+If we find a node in level 3 that has been visited in level 2 but now we find a shorter distance, then we throw this node back to  the queue.

 * Kight Shortest Path II - https://www.lintcode.com/problem/630
 * Build Post Office II - https://www.lintcode.com/problem/573